 Talk, Talk, Talk

-It seems like a no brainer, but if you know your kid is feeling stressed, try to get them to talk!
-By pinpointing what it is that’s making them nervous it’s so much easier to help them overcome that fear.
+It seems like a no-brainer, but if you know your kid is feeling stressed, try to get them to talk!
+By pinpointing what makes them nervous, it’s much easier to help them overcome that fear.

 Sometimes the best thing we can do as a parent is to simply listen to our children and give them a hug!